-- 1. Submission to such conduct is made, either explicitly or implicitly, as a term or condition of employment or an individual's education; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for promotion or academic decisions affecting that individual; or - 3.
-Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creates an intimidating, hostile or offensive academic or work environment.
+1. Submission to such conduct is made, either explicitly or implicitly, as a term or condition of employment or an individual's education;

+2. Submission to or rejection of such conduct by an individual is used as the basis for promotion or academic decisions affecting that individual; or individual's academic or professional performance or creates an intimidating, hostile or offensive academic or work environment.